 Sending the murderous mob was the fatal mistake that drove Irish opposition to Britain to new heights.

-Winston Churchill, British Secretary of State for War, sent the Black and Tans into Ireland on March 25, 1920, ninety-eight years ago today.
+Winston Churchill, British Secretary of State for War, sent the Black and Tans into Ireland on March 25, 1920.
 It was a fatal mistake by the British that drove Irish opposition to British rule to new heights.

 Churchill and the war cabinet were completely unable to come to terms with the rise of Irish republicanism in the wake of the 1916 Rising.
 Indeed, they put the War of Independence down to thugs and fanatics.
 They learned nothing from the 1918 election which saw Sinn Fein win 73 percent of the vote in the 32-county election.